Close

 14:00 - 14:30

-By Katie Scott Editor at Insurance Times, Mandy Hunt Managing Director at MGA at Clear Group, Ruth Poulten People Experience Lead, Intact Insurance UK
+By Katie Scott Editor at Insurance Times, Mandy Hunt Managing Director at Shape Underwriting, Ruth Poulten People Experience Lead, Intact Insurance UK, Pierrick Roger Campaign Manager at SOS

 Reputation